History of the Taliban: Military operations

-The first major military activity of the Taliban was in October–November 1994 when they marched from Maiwand in southern Afghanistan to capture Kandahar City and the surrounding provinces, losing only a few dozen men.
+The first major military action which was engaged in by the Taliban occurred in October–November 1994 when they marched from Maiwand in southern Afghanistan to capture Kandahar City and the surrounding provinces, only losing a few dozen men.
 Either private Pakistani trucking interests or the Pakistani government aided its first military breakthroughs.
 It captured a weapons dump in mid-October with equipment for tens of thousands of soldiers in 17 tunnels created by Saudi and Pakistani intelligence near the border crossing of Spin Boldak by buying it from an Afghan commander supposedly loyal to Massoud.
 A Pakistani government convoy was soon aided across checkpoints by the Taliban.
 By mid-November, the Taliban ruled Kandahar with six Mikoyan-Gurevich MiG-21 fighters and four Mil Mi-17 helicopters captured from the airport.

 After Herat fell in September 1995, all of southern Afghanistan was held by the Taliban.
 In the next three months this hitherto "unknown force" took control of twelve of Afghanistan's 34 provinces, with Mujahideen warlords often surrendering to them without a fight and the "heavily armed population" giving up their weapons.
 In the spring of 1996, Mullah Omar held a meeting of over a thousand Pashtun leaders for two weeks in Kandahar.
 It was the largest gathering of religious leaders in modern Afghan history.
 Pakistani officials also took part.
 The assembly ratified him as the Amir al-Mu'minin and declared the Islamic Emirate of Afghanistan with a jihad against Ahmad Massoud.
 This was the first time since Dost Mohammad Khan for an Afghan leader to be given the title.
 Omar wore the Cloak of Muhammad, a first for anyone in 60 years.
 However, no decisions were made on the economic and social future of the country.

 The Taliban launched a surprise attack against Jalalabad in August 1996.
 Osama bin Laden may have supported with up to three million USD to buy off the remaining commanders on the way to Kabul.
 Other sources of funding may have included Saudi and Gulf individuals, local trucking mafia, heroin traders, and the ISI.
 Armed with technicals, the Taliban advanced from Surobi District and the plains south of Kabul.
 On 26 September, Massoud withdrew from the capital to Panjshir Valley and the Taliban entered it the next day.
 Within a day, every government building and military base had been occupied.
-President Mohammad Najibullah and his brother were killed violently and hung above a traffic circle.
+President Mohammad Najibullah and his brother were killed violently and hanged above a traffic circle.
 The capture of the capital from Tajik rule gave the Taliban a new height of prestige.
 Weeks after the fall of Kabul, Massoud had founded the Northern Alliance together with defeated northern militias.
 Hekmatyar, on the other hand, had escaped to Iran, with many of his supporters switching to the Taliban.
 The country was becoming evermore divided by sectarianism.